lugui1998/Instant-File-Share/README.md

 npm run setup
 ```

-- Forward port 80 on your router to port 8020
+- Forward port 80 on your router to port 1080 (or wharever port yoou set the config.json file).

 ## Notes

 - You can change the port in the `server/config.json` file.
-- if you forward a port different than 80, you will need to change the `command/config.json` file.
+- if you forward to a port than the default, you will need to change it on the `command/copy.js`` script

 ## Advanced: Cloudflare Setup